Apply for the Emilie Pickens Scholarship

 - Cumulative GPA of 3.0 or higher on a 4.0 scale

-- Have applied and been accepted to an accredited college or university by April 1, 2019
+- Applied and has been accepted to an accredited college or university by May 15, 2020

-- Submit the application and materials by March 11, 2019
+- Submit application and all materials by the deadline.

 - High School Transcript - An unofficial transcript is acceptable for submission with your application, however an official transcript will be required if you are selected for an interview.